o3de/o3de.org/content/blog/posts/o3de-ux-past-present-future.md

 ​
 The outcome of the research has been a compilation of major issues new users face exploring the engine.
 Previously, it took users almost four hours to install Lumberyard, create a project, enable suitable Gems, and build.
 The process now can take less than ten minutes with O3DE!

+With the growth of O3DE, we envision a great deal of community involvement to follow suit.
+We are focused on supporting the community through their first journey.
+In order to maintain, monitor, and manage the Gem Catalog's navigation structure, we see a need to create a systematic approach for addressing the large number of user contributions that accompany a rapidly growing community.
+Efforts to include community-submitted Gems in the Gem Catalog continue.
+We remain dedicated to examining and improving the First-time User Experience.
 ​
 But this is not an endeavor we are working on alone.
 This is a community-wide effort, and we need your help!
 What would you like to see when you're onboarding with O3DE?
 Share your issues, suggestions for improvement, and overall experiences in the [O3DE Discord](https://discord.gg/xNb2q4SJKJ) server!
 You can share your thoughts with the UX Design team and me directly on the ==SIG-UI-UX== channel.
 ​